junwonpk/oneboard/README.md

 ## Testing Slack Bot
 Log in to microsoftoneboard.slack.com then open a new DM chat with the app "Oneboard".
 Then send it some messages!

+## Backlog
+1. Bring IntentClassifier in.
+2. Instead of chapter+=1 to advance, check for user.thingsToTeach, until it becomes empty.